ethanjurman/turbo-inputs/README.md

 ```
 character:Ryu
 ```
-Once you put a character line, all moved below it will belong to that character (until you write a new character or version line)
+Once you put a character line, all moves below it will belong to that character (until you write a new character or version line).

 ## Moves
 A move is constructed of 5 parts
 ```
 special:Hadouken:236.p:projectile:speed changes based on level of [p]
 ```
-The parts are as follows: move type, move name, move input, tags, and notes.
+The parts are as follows: move type, move **name**, move **input**, **tags**, and **notes**.
 Notes takes in anything, and if you want to reference an input, place it in square brackets `[ ]` to have it display correctly.
 You can read more about the other parameters in their respective sections.
 All parts are optional.

 ### Defining move types
 You can define your own move type with the syntax below
 ```
-command -> move:#bbb
+fatality -> move:#422
 ```
-Where `#bbb` is the color you want to use for the move.
+Where `#422` is the color you want to use for the move.
 As with all colors, 3 or 6 digit hexadecimal is accepted.
 The text inside the move is automatically adjusted to be black or white depending on this color.

+`command`, `special`, and `super` are already defined for convenience.

 ## Inputs
 As mentioned above, a string of inputs can be expressed with dots between them.